 - Visitors need to adopt social distancing which means maintaining a distance of 1.5m from other staff, residents and visitors, and

-- If you visiting someone very unwell, ARRCS has discretionary rights to allow visits to residents as long as the above conditions are met.
+- If you are visiting someone very unwell, ARRCS has discretionary rights to allow visits to residents as long as the above conditions are met.

 We may institute further restrictions (including lockdown of our aged are homes) should the developing situation across the Northern Territory warrant it, or if we are requested to by the Federal Department of Health or Northern Territory Health.